Cruise ships docked, Grand Cayman Island Transportation

 Grand Cayman Island Transportation

-American Airlines, British Airways, Cayman Airways, Delta Airlines, JetBlue, Southwest, United Airlines, WestJet, and Caribbean Airlines.
-There is a new baggage system, administrative office space, and a rooftop mechanical room to the west.
-Renovation of the old Departure Hall, an enlarged Security Screening Checkpoint, new immigration administrative area and new retail area, landside canopy have recently completed as well.
+Owen Roberts International Airport is small yet served by Air Canada, American Airlines, British Airways, Cayman Airways, Delta Airlines, JetBlue, Southwest, United Airlines, WestJet, and Caribbean Airlines.
+There is a time-proven baggage system, administrative office space, and a rooftop mechanical room to the west.
+The Departure Hall has an enlarged Security Screening Checkpoint, a immigration administrative area, modest retail area with a landside canopy for passenger amenity.

 Taxis